-Pursuant to section 29 of the Cartel Act, the Cartel Court may, upon the request of the official parties, impose fines against undertakings and associations of undertakings of up to 10 per cent of the worldwide group turnover in the preceding business year for serious violations of the Cartel Act, such as:
+Pursuant to section 29 of the Cartel Act, the Cartel Court may, upon the request of the official parties, impose fines against undertakings and associations of undertakings of up to 10% of the worldwide group turnover in the preceding business year for serious violations of the Cartel Act, such as:

 - violation of the prohibition on cartels;

 - infringement of articles 101 or 102 TFEU;